Jordan Boyd: AFL career

 Boyd was drafted to the AFL by Carlton at No. 20 in the 2021 mid-season rookie draft.
 He played his first AFL game in round 3, 2022, playing seven games that year before two foot fractures ended his season.
 He returned to the senior team in round 10, 2023, playing nine games that year.

 From as early as his time at Spotswood, Boyd's greatest strength was noted as his long, accurate kicking.
 He began his senior career as a medium forward, but by 2023 was being used primarily as a rebounding defender.

+Boyd was delisted at the end of the 2026 AFL season.

+Statistics

+Updated to the end of the 2026 season.